 Luggage that exceeds these limits is not allowed into the aircraft's main cabin and need to be checked in.
 This allows sufficient space in the cabin as well as quicker boarding and disembarkation.

 Checking Your Luggage

-What Happens to Baggage Upon Checking
+What Happens to Baggage upon Checking

-The bags are then taken to a conveyor belt in an area of the airport inaccessible to passengers.
-From there, they are transported to the carousel in the baggage claim area.
-You will then have to simply wait for your luggage to pass by so you could pick it up.
+The bags are then taken to a conveyor belt in an area of the airport which is inaccessible to passengers.
+From there, they are transported to the carousel in the baggage claim area from where you can collect all your baggage.

 Tips for Checking Baggage